h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_16_explanation.md

 - Using polynomial features actually makes the curse worse by increasing dimensionality
 - The challenge goes beyond visualization to fundamental statistical and computational issues

 The exponential relationship between dimensions and required sample size is a key characteristic of the curse of dimensionality.
+For a fixed level of model performance, the required sample size $n$ grows exponentially with the input dimension $d$:

+$$n \propto \exp(d)$$

 **Answer: B. As the number of features increases, the amount of data needed to generalize accurately grows exponentially**